sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_gnss.md

 *Menu for controlling Multipath Mitigation*

 On devices that support it, *Multipath Mitigation* can be enabled (default) or disabled.
+Multipath Mitigation allows the GNSS receiver to filter signals more rigorously, which aids accuracy in urban or high multipath environments, but may increase processing times in an open environment.